hydra3333/vapoursynth-cnr3/src/CNR3_Coder_Restart_Introduction_to_CMS07_0.md

 There is exactly one pin concept (consumer-claim).

-Where old code and CMS07.0 disagree, the spec wins; old `.txt` code is salvage reference only.
+**Where old code and CMS07.0 disagree or are ambiguous in alignment, the spec wins; old `.txt` code is salvage reference only.**

 ## Two further traps — engineered guards you must respect